swissspidy/gutenberg-bento/README.md

 ## Background

 Bento offers well-tested, cross-browser compatible and accessible web components (aka custom elements) that can be used on any website.
-Bento components are designed to be highly performant and contribute to an excellent page experience.
+Bento components are highly performant and contribute to an excellent page experience.
 They power [AMP](https://amp.dev/) under the hood as well, but they can be used independent of AMP.

 These components are not only available as custom elements, but also as React and Preact components with the same features and API.
 That makes them an ideal candidate for use in the React-based Gutenberg editor.

-Typically, with Gutenberg one has to write a block's Edit component in React and then replicate the same look and feel for the frontend without React, causing a lot of duplicate work and additional maintenance burden.
+Typically, with Gutenberg one has to write a block's Edit component in React and then replicate the same look and feel for the frontend without React.
+This causes a lot of duplicate work and additional maintenance burden.
 With Bento this is no longer a problem.

 ## About this Plugin